If I live to see 100, let me live it like Olivia de Havilland, with class, humor…and in Paris.

 As a result it was almost impossible for her to find work for a couple of years, but at the end of that time she began a comeback that reduced that gap in her work to a non-entity in her overall career.

-I imagine there were times in those years when perhaps she wondered if she should have been the one to take that stand.
-Even if she never waivered in her pride in her decision, she likely cried or otherwise railed over the blacklisting of her talent.
+Perhaps there were times in those years when she wondered if she should have been the one to take that stand.
+Even if she never wavered in her pride in her decision, she likely cried or otherwise railed over the blacklisting of her talent.
 I don’t know enough about her to know what her reaction may have been, except it would have been human.

-There seemingly is an infinite amount more I could write about her, but I’ll end by noting our high school has an annual award, “The de Havilland Cup,” given to a student for a monologue performance.
-(It would be nice to “reveal” here I won it, or even tried out for it, but that wouldn’t be true.
-I’m a writer, not a performer.)
-That tradition has lasted more than 70 years, and I expect will continue for many more to come.
+Our high school has an annual award, “The De Havilland Cup,” given to a student for a monologue performance.
+That tradition has lasted more than 70 years, and I expect it will continue for many more to come.
 It is a fine tribute to her talent and dedication to her craft, for it takes both those qualities to win this award.

 Olivia de Havilland was a force in Hollywood, and remains a strong & gracious woman.
 She is one of the last living stars from the Golden Age of Hollywood, that wonderful era from the 30s to 40s.*